-2. A/B Testing.
 Sometimes it helps to add a graphic to your Call-to-Action to make your visitor convert.
 Or test a more effective headline to make people download your e-Book.

-5. Testimonials.
+3. Simplicity.

 Especially relevant for smaller companies without a track record of satisfied customers.
 A testimonial can give just that little bit of confidence one may need.
 6. Mobile Site.

 Mobile is rising and more and more people convert from their mobile.
 Make sure you have a good, easy-to-navigate site.

-8. Red.
+7. Buttons.

 Research shows some colours work, some don’t.
 Make them red, green, orange or yellow.
 Get rid of black, white and brown.
+Where to start?